Updated: June 29 at 11:45 a.m.

 As always, we respect all team member’s decisions to protect their health.
 If requested, and possible, we will assign work that can be performed remotely.
 If there is not an opportunity to work remotely, then full-time team members must use available benefit time or choose to take unpaid leave.
 If you have any specific questions, please contact Human Resources.

 As a reminder, all YMCA employees (full and part-time) have access to our Employee Assistance Program.
+This program offers counseling sessions on topics like emotional health, financial counseling and legal support and resources.
 To learn more about the program, click here.
 If you have any questions about our assistance program, please contact Human Resources at (919) 719-9622.

-Based on continued recommendations from the CDC, state and local health officials and area health departments we must extend our temporary suspension of all YMCA facility access and programs through April 30 for members.
+Based on state mandates, we must extend our temporary suspension of all YMCA facility access until Phase 3 of the governor's mandates.

 YMCA facility operations and major programs have changes and suspensions.